Introduction {#intro} The web should empower an equitable, informed, and interconnected society. It has been, and should continue to be, designed to enable communication and knowledge-sharing for everyone. In order for the web to continue to be beneficial to society, we need to consider the ethical

 People should not need a high level of technical literacy to use the web.
 Web platform technologies should behave consistently and intuitively.
 We will build internationalization and localization capabilities into our specifications and websites, including support for different languages.
 Our specifications and websites are well internationalized, provide support for language and cultural adaptation, and support localization, so that our work is accessible to all users, regardless of language, writing system, or culture.
 We will accommodate people on low bandwidth networks and with low specification equipment.
 The web platform and the tools we use to create it must be accessible to people with disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.
 Anyone should be able to meaningfully participate in the creation of specifications, user agents, and content, and the platform should enable a fully accessible end-user experience.

-The web is secure, and respects people's privacy
+The web is secure and respects people's privacy

 When we add features to the web platform, we are making decisions that impact people's ability to control their personal data.
 This data includes their conversations, their financial transactions and how they live their lives.
 We will start by creating web technologies that create as few potential threats to web users as possible, and mitigate the threats that we cannot avoid.
 We will make sure people understand what risks they are taking when they use the web.